Bundeswehr Institute of Microbiology: History

 The institute was established in 1966 as the Microbiology Laboratory Group at the Medical Corps School of the Bundeswehr (now: Bundeswehr Medical Academy) in Munich.
 In 1984, today's Bundeswehr Institute of Microbiology was officially founded as an independent military unit.
 It has been stationed in the Ernst-von-Bergmann barracks in the north of Munich ever since.

 In response to the September 11 attacks in 2001, the German Council of Science and Humanities recommended that the Bundeswehr Institute of Microbiology be developed into a national military competence center for biodefense.

 The institute provides medical diagnostics for biological warfare agents and naturally occurring infectious agents of military importance for all members of the Bundeswehr.
 These services include infectious agents of biological risk groups 3 and 4 and are also available to civilian healthcare facilities.
 In September 2012, the Central Diagnostic Department (ZBD) of the Institute was flexibly accredited by the German Accreditation Body according to ISO 15189.

 In August 2002, along with the Bundeswehr Institute of Radiobiology and the Bundeswehr Institute of Pharmacology and Toxicology, the institute became an independent entity under the Central Medical Service of the Bundeswehr and was placed under the supervision of the Bundeswehr Medical Office.
 Since 2012, all three institutes have once again been under the military command of the Medical Academy, but now as independent military units at battalion level.

-Since 2010, the institute, together with the Technical University of Munich, the Ludwig Maximilian University of Munich, and the Helmholtz Zentrum München, forms the partner site in Munich of the German Center for Infection Research (DZIF).
-In February 2013, the cooperation with the Institute of Microbiology, Immunology, and Hygiene and the Institute of Virology of the TU Munich began.
+Since 2010, the institute, together with the Technical University of Munich, LMU Munich, and the Helmholtz Zentrum München, forms the partner site in Munich of the German Center for Infection Research (DZIF).
+In February 2013, the cooperation with the Institute of Microbiology, Immunology, and Hygiene and the Institute of Virology of the Technical University of Munich began.
 In 2016, a cooperation agreement was signed with the University of Stuttgart-Hohenheim.

 Since 2009, the Medical Biodefense Conference has been organized in the format of an international conference.